EtienneMiret/sass-gradle-plugin/README.md

 }
 ```

-Optionally, configure it for your needs (default values chown):
+Optionally, configure it for your needs (default values shown):

 ```groovy
 sass {